caleb531/youversion-suggest-alfred/README.md

 releases for Alfred 4 and earlier will remain available here for your convenience.

+## Disclaimer

-**Warning: This workflow is not compliant with the Terms of Service of YouVersion.
+**Warning: This workflow is not compliant with YouVersion's Terms of Service.
 Use at your own risk.**

+This project is not affiliated with YouVersion, and all Bible content is copyright of the respective publishers.
+The Bible app icon used in this project is property of YouVersion.

 ## Installation